Bless4life/JavaChatApp/README.md

 # JavaChatApp
-Beginner level of creating a java chat app with a server connection.
+Beginner level of creating a Java chat app with a server connection.
+It has a GUI Interface.